UK insurer Saga prices $3.4 billion listing at bottom of range

 Saga's shares will be priced at 185 pence ($3.12) each, the sources said on Thursday, the bottom of a range that originally went up to 245 pence.

-A source told Reuters on Wednesday that a price of 185 pence would give Saga an equity value of 2.03 billion pounds.
+A source told Reuters on Wednesday that a price of 185 pence would give Saga an equity value of 2.03 billion pounds ($3.43 billion).

 There is a 15 percent greenshoe for secondary shares, allowing shareholders to sell down their stakes if demand proves sufficient, the two sources said.